rust-lang/blog.rust-lang.org/posts/2023-12-21-async-fn-rpit-in-traits.md

 }
 ```

 So what does all of this have to do with async functions?
 Well, async functions are "just sugar" for a function that returns `-> impl Future`.
-Since that is now permitted in traits, **we also permit you to write traits that use `async fn`**.
+Since that is now permitted in traits, **we also permit you to write traits that use `async fn`**.[^desugar-correct]

 ```rust
 trait HttpService {